Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 Through the interpretation of filtering as convolution in time, we gain additional insight into the naive rectangular filter’s impact.
 When we looked closely, we identified suspicious behavior in the; we found that after filtering, the large-amplitude discharge was surrounded by small-amplitude oscillations with frequency near 60 Hz.
 Under the interpretation of filtering as convolution, we expect that a sudden large change in the input signal (i.e., the brief discharge in the EEG) will clearly impact the resulting filtered signal across an extended interval of time.
 Indeed, because the brief EEG discharge is so large, the small amplitude oscillations surrounding the central peak of the impulse function are apparent in the filtered EEG signal.
 For these brief large-amplitude peaks in the EEG data, the temporal impact of the filter is obvious in the filtered signal.
 However, this temporal impact occurs throughout the filtered signal; using the naive rectangular filter, each time point in the original signal impacts every time point in the [filtered signal](#fig:5c)<span class="fig"><sup>fig</sup><img src="imgs/6-5c.png"></span>.

-We conclude this section by noting that these results are analogous to our discussion of the rectangular window function in [chapter 4](../04).
-In that chapter, we applied a rectangular taper in the time domain and showed that this produced broad effects in the frequency domain.
+We conclude this section by noting that these results are analogous to our discussion of the rectangular window function in [notebook 4](../04).
+In that notebook, we applied a rectangular taper in the time domain and showed that this produced broad effects in the frequency domain.
 Here, we instead apply an (inverted) rectangular taper in the frequency domain and find broad effects in the time domain.
 The fundamental concept is that the Fourier transform of a sharp transition in one domain (in this case, the abrupt edge of a rectangular taper) produces broad effects in the other domain.

 +++